 - A hyphen ‘-’ to indicate no permissions.

 They will be presented in a certain way to show the settings for individual groups and users.
 From the menu on the FTP client, simply click Set Permissions to make the necessary changes.

 Using cPanel’s file manager is equally easy.
 Once inside the portal, you can click Change Permission to bring up a popup box that shows a number of checkboxes.
 From here, you simply need to tick and untick the right permissions for the appropriate users and groups in relation to each file and folder.

 When handling your WordPress site, there are a number of different file types and folders that may require alterations to the permissions for internal and external security measures.
-From inside the panel, you’ll notice the various folders and directories.
-A little understanding of each element will go a long way to aiding your cause.

 WordPress File Permission Suggestions